vseryakov/backendjs/README.md

           { "path": "/counter/incr", "mtime:" 1234566566, "data": { "like": 1, "invite": 1 } },
           { "path" : "/connection/add", "mtime": 1223345545, "type": "like", "id": "123456789" } ]

+- `/account/select/icon`

+  Return a list of available account icons, icons that have been uploaded previously with /account/put/icon calls.
+The `url` property is an URL to retrieve this particular icon.

+  Parameters:
+    - id - if specified then icons for the given account will be returned

+  Example:

+        /account/select/icon?id=12345

+  Response:

+        [ { id: '12345', type: '1', url: '/account/get/icon?id=12345&type=1' },
+          { id: '12345', type: '2', url: '/account/get/icon?id=12345&type=2' } ]

 - `/account/get/icon`

   Return an account icon, the icon is returned in the body as binary BLOB, if no icon with specified type exists, i.e. never been uploaded the 404 is returned